SilverMonkeyGmbH/v5_docs/Manual/General Configuration/index.rst

 Message
 ------------------

 The message of the email.
-You can use the same placeholders as in the recipient.
+You can use the same placeholders as you do in the recipient.

 Example: